Why not follow us?

 Research interests include inclusive practice in further and higher education, emancipatory work with students who have Asperger syndrome, and disablism in performing arts.
 She has lectured in Australia, New Zealand, USA and many UK universities.

-Peter Quinn is Head of Oxford University's Disability Advisory Service responsible for Disability related academic study support throughout the Collegiate University of Oxford.
-He has been at Oxford since 2000, heading the DAS since 2005 and was recently Interim Head of Equality and Diversity for 9 months.
-Pete is chair of the University's Buildings and Estates sub Committee on Access, advises Oxford's Colleges on disability issues and was recently on the University's Working Party on Specific Learning Difficulties along with Professors Maggie Snowling and Kate Nation.
-He has recently contributed to a Casebook on Successful Diversity Mentoring to be published by McGraw Hill in 2012.
+Peter Quinn is now Student Services Manager at York University having previously been Head of Oxford University's Disability Advisory Service responsible for Disability related academic study support throughout the Collegiate University of Oxford where chaired the University's Buildings and Estates sub Committee on Access, advising Oxford's Colleges on disability issues and was recently on the University's Working Party on Specific Learning Difficulties along with Professors Maggie Snowling and Kate Nation.
+He contributed to a Casebook on Successful Diversity Mentoring to be published by McGraw Hill in 2012.

 Pete is a trustee for Kids.Enjoy.Exercise.Now (a charity which provides access to sport for athletes with learning disabilities in Oxfordshire), a steering group member for the Oxford Student Mental Health Network and a member of the MCR of St Antony's and Kellogg College.
 Pete provides financial and material support to Moshi Technical Secondary School and other schools in the Kilimanjaro region of Tanzania and is a Careers Mentor to his former secondary school in Dewsbury, West Yorkshire.
 When not at work or spending time with his two young children, Pete can often be found in a kayak on the Oxford Canal or learning more about African Masks.